-Da Vinci Connect has engaged in meaningful consultation with parents at our school through our School Site Council (SSC), and through and Learning Continuity and Attendance Plan (LCP) Committee.
+Da Vinci Connect has engaged in meaningful consultation with parents/guardians at our school through our School Site Council (SSC), Parent Advisory Committee (PAC) and various other feedback loops throughout the year such as surveys, participation in hiring staff and organizing school events.
 The SSC developed a needs assessment for their school that drives the development of the Connect LEA/School Plans for Student Achievement (SPSA) in consultation with our site English Language Advisory Committees.
 These plans describe the methods and instructional strategies that strengthen our academic program, review intervention supports, and address the needs of all children to ultimately develop the budget for the site's Title I funding.
 Every year the Connect LEA/SPSA is evaluated, and a new plan is developed and approved by the Board of Trustees.
-Through the LEA/SPSA, SSCs develop and implemented effective parent and family engagement strategies and programs focused on access to instruction (math, English-Language Arts, science), safety, and technology.
+Through the LEA/SPSA, SSCs develop and implement effective parent and family engagement strategies and programs focused on access to instruction (math, English-Language Arts, science...), safety, and technology.

-SSC/LCAP/LCP Committees that engage families, certificated, and classified staff, work to ensure that Connect is providing appropriate supports to students and a thoughtful and relevant parent engagement program.
-A portion of Conect Title I funds are used to assist with coordination and facilitation of activities related to these areas of focus.
+SSC/LCAP/PAC Committees that engage families, certificated, and classified staff, work to ensure that Connect is providing appropriate supports to students and a thoughtful and relevant parent engagement program.
+A portion of Connect Title I funds are used to assist with coordination and facilitation of activities related to these areas of focus.
 The board policies and administrative regulations ensure parent and family engagement is taking place at the school.